 Whilst these marketplaces do offer the benefit of having a significant customer base, you will be competing with thousands of other sellers.
 Therefore it still makes sense to market your product outside of the platforms to drive traffic to your listings.

 Even though you have digital versions of your comic book panels there is still more work to be done to generate an ebook from it.
-You’ll need to assemble the pages together and convert it into the right format.
+You’ll need to assemble the pages together and convert it into the right file format.
 Some additional steps may also be required depending on the publishing platform.

 Once you have created each of your panels / pages of your comic or graphic novel than you will need to be able to combine them into an ebook.